-1. For training purposes, a person who is a registered nurse, a certified safety professional, or a certified industrial hygienist, or has a bachelor's degree or higher in industrial hygiene, environmental science, health education, chemistry, or a related field, and understands the health risks associated with exposure to hazardous substances;

-2. For training purposes, a person who has completed at least 30 hours of hazardous materials training offered by the New Jersey State Safety Council, the New Jersey Department of Health and Senior Services, an accredited public or private educational institution, labor union, trade association, private organization or government agency, and understands the health risks associated with exposure to hazardous substances, and has at least one year of experience handling hazardous substances or working with hazardous substances.
-The 30-hour requirement may be met by the combination of one or more hazardous materials training courses; or

-3. For purposes of teaching the recruit firefighting training course established by the New Jersey Department of Community Affairs, a person who has fulfilled the AUTHORIZATION: PPS Board of Education REVISION 15 PAGE 45 OF 73 requirements of Firefighter Instructor Level I as certified by the Department of Community Affairs.
+- 1. For training purposes, a person who is a registered nurse, a certified safety professional, or a certified industrial hygienist, or has a bachelor's degree or higher in industrial hygiene, environmental science, health education, chemistry, or a related field, and understands the health risks associated with exposure to hazardous substances; - 2.
+For training purposes, a person who has completed at least 30 hours of hazardous materials training offered by the New Jersey State Safety Council, the New Jersey Department of Health and Senior Services, an accredited public or private educational institution, labor union, trade association, private organization or government agency, and understands the health risks associated with exposure to hazardous substances, and has at least one year of experience handling hazardous substances or working with hazardous substances.
+The 30-hour requirement may be met by the combination of one or more hazardous materials training courses; or - 3.
+For purposes of teaching the recruit firefighting training course established by the New Jersey Department of Community Affairs, a person who has fulfilled the requirements of Firefighter Instructor Level I as certified by the Department of Community Affairs.